freedomofpress/securedrop-docs/docs/admin/workstation_reference/bios_workstation.rst

 - Download the file called either **BIOS Update (Bootable CD)** or **BIOS Update (Utility & Bootable CD)**.

 .. note::
-  A Tails USB can be used for the verification and conversion process described below, but the Lenovo support site blocks requests over Tor, preventing the ISO download.
+  A Tails drive can be used for the verification and conversion process described below, but the Lenovo support site blocks requests over Tor, preventing the ISO download.
 To work around this, either:

-  - download the BIOS ISO on a different computer and transfer it to Tails using a USB stick, or
+  - download the BIOS ISO on a different computer and transfer it to Tails using another USB flash drive, or
   - download the ISO in Tails using the Unsafe Browser as follows:

     - Start Tails with an administration password set and the Unsafe Browser enabled under "Additional Settings" on the Welcome Screen.